DataDog/datadog-agent/docs/public/components/shared_features/flares.md

 The general idea is to register a callback within your component to be called each time a flare is created.
 This uses [Fx](../fx.md) groups under the hood, but helpers are there to abstract all the complexity.

-Once the callback is created you will have to migrate the code related to your component from `pkg/flare` to your component.
+Once the callback is created, you will have to migrate the code related to your component from `pkg/flare` to your component.

 ## Creating a callback

-To add data to a flare you will first need to register a callback, aka a `FlareBuilder`.
+To add data to a flare, you first need to register a callback, also known as a `FlareBuilder`.

-Within your component create a method with the following signature `func (c *yourComp) fillFlare(fb flaretypes.FlareBuilder) error`.
+Within your component, create a method with the following signature: `func (c *yourComp) fillFlare(fb flaretypes.FlareBuilder) error`.

-This function is called every time the Agent generates a flare, either from the CLI, RemoteConfig or from the running Agent.
+This function is called every time the Agent generates a flare—whether from the CLI, RemoteConfig, or from the running Agent.
 Your callback takes a [FlareBuilder](https://pkg.go.dev/github.com/DataDog/datadog-agent/comp/core/flare/types#FlareBuilder) as parameter.
 This object provides all the helpers functions needed to add data to a flare (adding files, copying